 The Belleville Hydroelectric Facility

 The Belleville Hydroelectric Plant is a 42-megawatt (MW) run-of-the-river hydroelectric power plant providing renewable generation to the region.
-The Belleville plant diverts water from the existing U.S. Army Corps of Engineers’ Belleville Locks and Dam.
+The Belleville plant diverts water from the existing U.S. Army Corps of Engineers’ Belleville Locks and Dam, located near Belleville, West Virginia, southwest of Marietta, Ohio.
+The Belleville Hydroelectric Plant is on the West Virginia side of the Ohio River, on the opposite shore of the locks.

 The plant reached full commercial operation in 1999.

-Learn more about OMEGA JV5
+Learn more about the Belleville Hydroelectric Plant and OMEGA JV5.

 Hydroelectric Projects

-Phase 1 Hydroelectric Project
+AMP Combined Hydroelectric Project

-The AMP Phase I Hydroelectric Project includes the run-of-the-river generating facilities at the Cannelton, Smithland and Willow Island dams on the Ohio River.
+The AMP Combined Hydroelectric Project consists of three run-of-the-river generating facilities and associated transmission facilities.
+The Cannelton, Smithland and Willow Island plants are located on United States Army Corps of Engineers dams on the Ohio River.
 Seventy-nine AMP member communities are participating in the project.

-AMP holds the Federal Energy Regulatory Commission (“FERC”) licenses necessary to operate each of the plants.
+AMP holds the Federal Energy Regulatory Commission (FERC) licenses necessary to operate each of the plants.

-Cannelton
+Cannelton Hydroelectric Plant

 The plant reached full commercial operation in June 2016.

-Smithland
+Smithland Hydroelectric Plant

-The plant reached full commercial operation in September, 2017.
+The plant reached full commercial operation in September 2017.

-Willow Island
+Willow Island Hydroelectric Plant

 Greenup

-The Greenup Hydroelectric Plant is a 70.2 MW power plant located near Portsmouth, Ohio.
-In connection with the development of the Meldahl Project, Hamilton agreed to sell and AMP agreed to purchase a 48.6 percent undivided ownership interest in the Greenup Hydroelectric Plant.
-Hamilton retains title to a 51.4 percent ownership interest in the Greenup Hydroelectric Plant.
-Forty-seven AMP member communities are participating in the Greenup Project.
+In connection with the development of the Meldahl Project, the City of Hamilton agreed to sell, and AMP agreed to purchase, a 48.6 percent undivided ownership interest in the Greenup Hydroelectric Facility.
+Hamilton retains title to a 51.4 percent ownership interest in Greenup.

 * Note that AMP, on behalf of its members, sells all or a portion of the renewable energy certificates created by its renewable energy projects, power purchase agreements and joint ventures to help reduce its wholesale power costs.